Opentrons/test-802.1X/README.md

 > Same steps as above BUT use different connection method

 1. Reconnect USB (wait, this takes a minute)
+1. In the app go to Devices > Robot Settings > Networking
+1. Use EAP-TTLS with TLS
-2. On the dropdown for the required files choose `Add new...`
+1. On the dropdown for the required files choose `Add new...`
-3. Select the `client.pem` and `client.key` files
+1. Select the `client.pem` and `client.key` files
-4. Note that the password of `whatever` is set in the /etc/raddb/certs/ca.cnf
+1. Note that the password of `whatever` is set in the /etc/raddb/certs/ca.cnf
 ![addfiles](/pics/addfiles.png)
 ![fullconfig](pics/fullconfig.png)